Sturgeon Bay SCHOOL DISTRICT

 PROJECT

-Our current Sturgeon Bay Elementary School playgrounds are 25+ years old.
+Our current Sawyer School Elementary School playground is 20+ years old.
 Equipment is becoming very worn, parts made of wood are splintering and replacement parts are no longer being made.
 Many play areas are not handicapped accessible and do not meet the needs of many students with autism or sensory processing issues.
-A Playground Committee was formed by staff and parents to plan playground updates.
-Renovation of the existing playgrounds was found to be very costly and would not meet the needs of all students.
+A Playground Committee was formed by staff and parents to plan playground updates in 2019.
+Renovation of the existing playground was found to be very costly and would not meet the needs of all students.
 Therefore, the installation of new and accessible equipment is the best way to ensure a space for all students.

-PHASE: 1: Funds donated so far have begun to be used to update our Sunrise School (east side) playground.
-At this point our old play structures have been removed, new play equipment is installed, poured in place base is poured.
-Our soccer field has drainage issues corrected and new grass is in the process of growing.
+PHASE: 1: Funds donated in 2020 - 2024 were used to update our Sunrise School (east side) playground.
+The old play structures were removed, new play equipment is installed with a handicapped accessible poured in place base.
+Our soccer field drainage issues were corrected and new grass was planted.
+The remaining blacktop was refreshed and received a fresh coat of paint for kickball, basketball and four square play areas.
 Our new Sunrise School playground GRAND OPENING was Oct.
-18th!
+18th, 2025!
 The kids are so excited to play on the new playground!

-PHASE 2: We are continuing to fundraise to update the play structures for our 4K/5K and Grades 1/2 student play areas.
+PHASE 2: We are continuing to fundraise to update the play structures for our 4K and Grades 5K-2nd student play areas.

 Play pieces include climbing, crawling, walking, sliding, swinging, rocking, and creative play areas for students of all needs.
 These playgrounds are also very inclusive allowing for more play areas for our handicapped and special needs students.